 Bank statements are not just about how much cash you have in your bank.
 They tell a lot about your financial and personal circumstances.
 From your bank statements, ECOs can assess your sources of income, financial commitments and current lifestyle.

-This information is extremely important for ECOs to decide whether you can support yourself during your UK trip.
+This information is extremely important for ECOs to decide whether they can support themselves during their UK trip.
 At least 6 months of bank statements are necessary to assess this formation.

 If you lay down 6 months of bank statements in front of you, you can clearly see patterns such as your spending habits and saving goals.

-Keep in mind that these 6 months of bank statements must start from the most latest and go backward 6 months.
+Keep in mind that these 6 months of bank statements must start from the latest and go backward 6 months.
 Let’s look at an example.

 Say you are applying for your UK visa on 14 Nov 2021 and your latest statement was for October.
 You must submit statements from May to October.